Hamadan Hamadan Province, Iran Travel Guide

 Limited wheelchair access.

-Rental options for tourists in Hamadan find limitation compared to many international destinations.
-Car rental is possible but less common for tourists.
-If you wish to rent a car, you must have an International Driving Permit (IDP) in addition to your home country's driver's license.
+Rental options for tourists in Hamadan find limitation compared to a lot of foreign destinations.
+Renting a car is possible but less frequent for tourists.
+If you wish to rent a car, you must have an International Driving Permit (IDP) as well as your home country's driver's license.
 A deposit is often needed.

 DiscoverCars.com offers car rental bookings worldwide.